fjall-rs/value-log/README.md

 ## Stable disk format

 The disk format is stable as of 1.0.0.
-Future breaking changes will result in a major version bump and a migration path.

 ## License